Archived News & Events

 - June 11, 2021

 - Institute faculty members Drs.
-Christina Prather and Tania Alchalabi presented at the final webinar in the series on culturally competent care for persons living with Alzheimer's disease and related dementias within the Latino community.
+Christina Prather and Tania Alchalabi presented at the final webinar, Cultural Competence in Dementia Care: Discussing Diversity, Equity, and Compassionate Care: Part 3, Focusing on the Latino Community in the series on culturally competent care for persons living with Alzheimer's disease and related dementias within the Latino community.

 - May 26, 2021